BioClub/BHA_Documentation/README.md

-# BioHack Academy Github page template
+# BioHack Academy Documentation Site

-After building and using your lab, the third and most crucial step in becoming a biohacker is sharing your experience with others.
-For that you'll need a documentation site.
-Using this template, you will have that site up and running in no time in your own GitHub account!

-## Quick Start

-### Step 1) Fork Jekyll Now to your User Repository
+This is a simplified template for your own, public BioHack Academy Documentation Site.

+_Github Pages_ are websites that are written in Markdown and hosted on github.com.
+GitHub Pages are based on the Jekyll, a powerful and sometimes complex Static Site Generatator (SSG).
+This repository tries to make it a little bit simpler an accessible.

+## 1. Fork this Repository

 Fork this repo, by clicking the "Fork" button on the top right of this page.

-### Step 2) Rename the repository
+## 2. Rename the repository

-Next, go to the settings tab, and rename the repository to yourgithubusername.github.io (so remove BHA_DocumentationSite) It has to be exactly this, otherwise the site won't build.
+Next, go to the _Settings_ tab, and rename the repository to something you like - maybe something descriptive, let's say: `biohack`

-Your documentation site be viewable immediately at <http://yourgithubusername.github.io> (if it's not, you can often force it to build by completing step 3)
+The URL of your website will be: `<yourgithubusername>.github.io/biohack`

+## 3. Set up Github Pages

-### Step 3) Customize and view your site
+## 3. Customize and view your site

 Configure your site name, description and url by editing the _config.yml file.